Fernando-Riccioli/V1TA/README.md

 ## Process

 An in-detail showcase of our process is available in the `Presentazione V1TA.pdf` file.
 We highly recommend checking it out.
-The following is a brief summary of the project-
+The following is a brief summary of the project.

 ### Allen Dataset Adaptation